-Since December 31, 2014, we have increased gross revenues from \$43.7 million for the year ended December 31, 2014 to \$57.8 million for the year ended December 31, 2018, representing a CAGR of 7.2%, while total non-interest expense increased from \$43.5 million for the year ended December 31, 2014 to \$50.2 million for the year ended December 31, 2018, representing a CAGR of 3.7%.
+Since December 31, 2014, we have increased gross revenues from \$43.7 million for the year ended December 31, 2018 to \$57.8 million for the year ended December 31, 2018, representing a CAGR of 7.2%, while total non-interest expense increased from \$43.5 million for the year ended December 31, 2014 to \$50.2 million for the year ended December 31, 2018, representing a CAGR of 3.7%.
 This 195% operating leverage (which we calculate as the ratio of gross revenue CAGR to total non-interest expense CAGR) has resulted in improved pre-tax, pre-provision income, which increased 15.6 times over the same time period.
 We believe that while the higher fixed costs of our product groups have limited our earnings, we have demonstrated significant operating leverage by growing pre-tax, pre-provision income at a faster rate than expenses.
-Pre-tax, pre-provision income is a non-GAAP measure.
-The nearest GAAP measure is income before income tax, which was \$7.4 million for the year ended December 31, 2018.
+Pre-tax, million for the year ended December 31, 2018.
+See "Non-GAAP measure is income before income tax, which was \$7.4 million for the year ended December 31, 2018.
 See "Non-GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures."
-Pre-tax, pre-provision income increased from \$0.5 million for the year ended December 31, 2014 to \$7.6 million for the year ended December 31, 2018, as indicated in the following
+Pre-tax, pre-provision income increased from \$0.5 million for the year ended December 31, 2014 to \$7.6 million for the year ended December 31, 2018, as indicated in the following chart